Skip Navigation

 Joining the Registry

-You may have just the right type of healthy blood-forming cells to save a life.
-A patient needing a bone marrow transplant (also called a BMT) or umbilical cord blood transplant has diseased cells.
+You may have just the right type of healthy blood-forming cells to save a life of a patient needing a bone marrow transplant or umbilical cord blood transplant (also called a BMT).
 If the diseased cells are not repaired or replaced, the patient may not survive.

-When you join the registry, your tissue type is listed with nearly 16.5 million other potential donors around the world who have agreed to donate their marrow and possibly save a patient's life.
+When you join the registry, your tissue type is listed with more than 40 million other potential marrow donors and more than 806,000 cord blood units around the world who have agreed to donate their marrow or cord blood and possibly save a patient's life.*

 A transplant has a better chance of success when the human leukocyte antigen (HLA) tissue type of the marrow donor or cord blood unit closely matches the patient's.
 HLA are proteins, or markers, that the immune system uses to recognize the cells that belong in the body and those that do not.

-Whether you join online or in person, your information is entered into the Be The Match Registry, which is managed by the NMDP.
+Once you join, your information is entered into the Be The Match Registry, which is managed by the NMDP.

 When you join the registry, you will be asked to: